ElektraInitiative/libelektra/doc/dev/hooks.md

 # Hooks

 Hooks are central points in the KDB lifecycle, where specialized plugins are called.
-Hooks are the new mechanism that will replace the old global plugins, [as specified in this decision](../decisions/global_plugins.md).

 ## Selecting which Plugin will be used for a specific hook